When it comes to starting a SEO agency, you may find yourself in a place where you have to make some big decisions.

 Evaluate your competition

-The last piece in determining how to price your seo agency is by simply looking at your competition.
+The last piece in determining how to price your seo services is by simply looking at your competition.

 Identify Target Customer